MagedSaeed/generate-sequences/README.md

 from generate_sequences import GreedyGenerator, BeamSearchGenerator
 ```

-Then, specify how the package should generate from your model given the encoder and decoder inputs and returns the model logits.
+Then, specify how the package should generate from your model given the encoder and decoder inputs and return the model logits.
 This method takes as an argument the encoder `inputs` (can be None for decoder-only architecture) and the decoder `decoder_input_ids` at a given time step.

 This method This can be as simple as: